Joshuakinkade/weather-cli/README.md

 ## Goals

 This is a little project for me to work on after work.
-I like weather and I like doing stuff on the command line, so this is a pretty fun project that I'll probably end up actually using a lot.
-I'd also like to be able to show the output in a tmux status bar.
+I'm a bit of a weather nerd, so I like to have quick access to weather conditions and forecasts.
+I think it would be handy to have a simple command I can use for this rather than going to a website or opening an app.

+I'm planning on it having two modes of operation, which I might separate into two commands.
+One would have a full feature TUI to show a lot of data all at once and maybe update it periodically.
+The other would take a format string and fill that string with data.
+That mode would be useful for piping weather data into other programs, like tmux's status bar.

+## Todo
+- [ ] use location timezone for times.
+- [ ]

 ## Data Source